turnspike/ninjarc/README.md

 # Known bugs

 * On MacOS, horizontal rules don't fit to new screen width when terminal is resized (tput cols is returning wrong value)
-* On RHEL, install.sh -f won't force overwrite; workaround is to rm the files in ~ first
+* On RHEL, install.sh -f won't force overwrite; workaround is to rm the relevant .rc files in ~ first